Nima-Khodabandelou/Notes/notes.md

 4)	ArrayList provides random access.
 LinkedList does not provide random access.

-5)	ArrayList takes less memory overhead as it stores only object LinkedList takes more memory overhead as it stores object and address
+5)	ArrayList takes less memory overhead as it stores only obj LinkedList takes more memory overhead as it stores obj and address
 ##
 1)	Iterator traverses elements in forward direction only.
 	ListIterator traverses elements in backward and forward directions both.